Bia Gayotto

 Open by appointment all year.

-The slide show is of my new series, "Terra Infecta," which combines art and science to honor the loss of cypress trees at The Sea Ranch, which were felled to contain the spread of pathogens.
+* The slideshow above is of my new photographic series, “Terra Infecta,” which blends art and science to honor the cypress trees felled at The Sea Ranch to contain pathogen spread.